The Jacques-Chaban-Delmas bridge is one of the most modern bridges in the city. Recently built, it connects the Bacalan dock with the Brazza dock.

-The bridge has a total length of 575 metres.
-Of this, 433 metres correspond to the central structure and a further 117 metres to the lifting area, which is precisely what allows the flow of maritime traffic to be guaranteed.
+The bridge has a total length of 575 meters.
+Of these, 433 meters correspond to the central structure and a separate 117 meters of the lifting area, which is precisely what guarantees the flow of maritime traffic.

-The piles of the bridge are protected by concrete islands at a height of 77 metres, both at the front and at the rear.
+The bridge piles are protected by concrete islands at a height of 77 meters, both at the front and at the rear.
 The intention is to allow for possible collisions.

-The Jacques-Chaban-Delmas bridge can raise its central deck up to 77 metres high, allowing the passage of large vessels.
-For example, cruise ships arriving in Bordeaux and transiting along this route.
+The Jacques-Chaban-Delmas Bridge can raise its central deck up to 77 meters high, allowing the passage of large vessels.
+For example, cruise ships arriving in Bordeaux and transiting this route.

-The width of the bridge, depending on the section, can vary between 32 and 45 metres.
-In total, there are 27 useful metres, plus 15 metres used for public transport, bicycles and pedestrians.
-One detail worth noting is the fact that the pavements for pedestrians and cycle paths are separated from car traffic.
+The width of the bridge, depending on the section, can vary between 32 and 45 meters.
+In total, there are 27 useful meters, plus 15 meters that are used for transport, both public, bicycles and pedestrians.
+A detail worth noting is the fact that the sidewalks for pedestrians and bicycle paths are separated from automobile traffic.

-It was developed for about 43,000 cars per day at most, plus a projection that it will rise about 70 times per year.
-This represents an immobilisation of traffic for a time of about one hour.
+It was developed for about 43,000 cars per day at most, plus a projection that it will be raised about 70 times per year.
+This represents an immobilization of traffic for a time of about one hour.

 The lighting is one of the details worth highlighting.
-Although it may sound contradictory, the lights are not there to illuminate the space, but to highlight the lines of the structure.
+The lights, although it sounds contradictory, are not there to illuminate the space, but to highlight the lines of the structure.

-The pylons have thousands of LED lamps that change colour depending on the tide.
-When the tide is high, it is an ultramarine blue; when it is low, it changes to green.
-They also change colour according to holidays or important dates for the city.
+The pylons have thousands of LED lamps that change color depending on the tide.
+When the tide is high, it is an ultramarine blue, while when it is low it changes to green.
+They also change color according to holidays or important dates for the city.

 How to get to the Jacques-Chaban-Delmas Bridge

 The bridge is in a relatively central location, between the stone bridge and the Aquitaine bridge.
 There are several options for getting around Bordeaux and getting to this point by public transportation system:

 - Regarding the train, it is the D33 line that passes through this area.

-The stations as well as the bus stops are a three-minute walk from the bridge.
+The stations, as well as the bus stops are located at a distance of three minutes walking from the bridge.

 What to see near the Jacques-Chaban-Delmas?

-Of course, there is plenty to see in Bordeaux.
+Of course there is a lot to see in Bordeaux.
 Everywhere you look you find a perfectly preserved historic building, as well as a more than charming natural environment.

-Among the attractions to see near the Jacques-Chaban-Delmas bridge, there are:
+Among the attractions to see near the Jacques-Chaban-Delmas bridge are:

-La Cité du Vin: We don’t need any further description for this amazing place.
-Just tell you that if you like wine or you are interested in knowing a bit more about its history, this is a must-see.
+- La Cité du Vin: We don’t need any further description for this incredible place.
+Just tell you that if you like wine or you are interested in knowing a little more about its history, this is a must stop.

-Musée du Vin et du Négoce: In English it would be, museum of wine and trade.
-And it’s about the history of Bordeaux and wine being strictly linked.
+- Musée du Vin et du Négoce: In English it would be the museum of wine and commerce.
+And it is about the history of Bordeaux and wine are strictly linked.

-Quai des Marques: The Quai des Marques is a beautiful boulevard where you can enjoy exquisite gastronomy.
-There are some craft shops as well as local brands.
+- Quai des Marques: The Quai des Marques is a beautiful boulevard where you can enjoy exquisite gastronomy.
+There are some craft stores as well as local brands.

-Here technology, aesthetics and an architectural level combine perfectly.
-You will enjoy this visit from start to finish, especially if you come at night, when the lights are everything.
+Here technology, aesthetics and architectural level combine perfectly.
+You will enjoy this visit from beginning to end, especially if you come at night, where the lights are everything.

-As with any new place to see, having the benefit of a free tour can help a lot.
-It will allow you to learn details that only the locals know, plus they are adapted to your language.
+As with any new place to see, having the advantage of a Bordeaux city pass can help a lot.
+It will allow you to know details that only the locals know, plus they are adapted to your language.